 Ruby Walsh, Chairman of Irish Injured Jockeys said, “Last year’s Corinthian Challenge was a great success and I think the riders themselves really enjoyed the camaraderie and the opportunity to ride on such famous tracks.
 We were really delighted by the support of the riders who took this challenge so seriously.
 They fundraised really hard and showed huge commitment over the three races.
 Many trainers and owners also hugely helped us by supplying horses for the races and encouraged our riders with great advice and support.’’

 We have teamed up with Everyday Hero to enable racegoers and supporters to participate in what promises to be a very entertaining saga.
 Each rider will have their own microsite detailing their progress, their highs and lows, with feeds to their social media channels.
+The team at Irish injured Jockeys will set up the Online fundraising campaign and also an individual rider page.
 Help them along the way to raise money for Irish Injured Jockeys by clicking on the button opposite to Everyday Hero.

 ABOUT IRISH INJURED JOCKEYS